ismaell/xen-tools/README.markdown

 About
 -----

-xen-tools contains a collection of Perl scripts for working with Xen guest images under Linux.
+xen-tools is a collection of simple shell , perl, python scripts which allow you to easily create new Xen guest domains upon your NATIVE Xen host server.

+xen-tools gives you the abillty fully control what and how "Items" get auto-deployed with the supported install methodes
+while  working with Xen  guest images under Linux .

+xen-tools  Support as well FAI , pupped , sudo and  some more .

+xen-tools are higly configurable and simply to addapt to your own needs .

 Using this software, you can easily create new [Xen](http://www.xen.org) guests configured to be accessible over the